ramadhanabelio/simis/README.md

 2. **CRUD Data** : Can add, view, change, search and delete equipment and goods procurement data made at Bengkalis Regional Hospital which can be exported into a report in PDF form and record a list of IPs available at Bengkalis Regional Hospital.

 3. **Print PDF** : Can print PDF files for tool and item data

+4. **UUID** : Each equipment and goods procurement data entry is equipped with a UUID (Universal Unique Identifier).
+This UUID functions as a unique identifier to ensure that each data has no conflicts or duplications, especially during the data import/export process or integration with other systems.